codetricity/carlsbad-tour/README.md

 For this study, the images lack metadata, focusing instead on:

 * Hotspot events and data formats
-* Pitch and yaw for images and hotspots
 * Basic Marzipano concepts, such as geometry, limits, views, and scenes
 * User interaction for determining pitch and yaw values to build a tour